-Those looking to save some cash can use the privately run shuttle buses that are available at all three airports for about $14 per person.
+Those looking to save some cash can use the privately run shuttle buses that are available at all three airports.
 For more information on the shuttles, go to Super Shuttle or New York Airport Service.
 Public transit is also available for as little as $7 per person, but travel can take up to two hours and involve a lot of lugging bags up and down stairways.

 Standard rooms are most appropriate for the early-to-bed, early-to-rise crowd; younger guests may find the neoclassic decor a bit stodgy, though it is at least innocuous.
-But all guests are likely to appreciate two characteristics of the rooms: At close to 350 square feet, they're larger than most found in New York City, and though the hotel is in a plum midtown spot, the noise stays out of the room.
+But all guests are likely to appreciate two characteristics of the rooms: At 450 square feet, they're larger than most found in New York City, and though the hotel is in a plum midtown spot, the noise stays out of the room.

 Shiny bedspread with matching throw pillow, and clean, high-thread-count white linens